Nonlinear transmission line: shock waves and the simple wave approximation

 \section{Introduction}

 The concept that in a nonlinear wave propagation system the various parts of the wave travel with different velocities, and that wave fronts (or tails) can sharpen into shock waves, is deeply imbedded in the classical theory of fluid dynamics \cite{whitham}.
-The nonlinear electrical transmission lines (where the nonlinearity can be either due to nonlinear capacitors or nonlinear inductors forming the line, or both) are of much interest both due to their applications, and as the laboratories to study nonlinear waves \cite{malomed2}.
+The nonlinear electrical transmission lines (where the nonlinearity can be either due to nonlinear capacitors or nonlinear inductors forming the line, or both) are of much interest both due to their applications, and as the laboratories to study nonlinear waves \cite{malomed2,congy,french,nouri,neto,nikoo,silva,wang,rangel,kyuregyan,akem,fairbanks}.
+Nonlinear Transmission Line technology has historically been used for pulse shaping applications and in digitizing oscilloscopes.
+Over the years it has proven itself to be a highly credible, robust technology.

 A very interesting particular type of signals which can propagate along such lines - the shock waves - is attracting interest since long ago \cite{landauer1,landauer2}.
 We published a series of papers on the travelling waves in nonlinear transmission lines: the kinks, the solitons and the shocks (see the most recent publication of that series and the references therein \cite{kogan6}).

 In the present short note we would like to add to our previous publications on the subject.
 In the first half of the paper we start from reproducing in a concentrated form the analytic results for the profile of the shock wave in the transmission line with the nonlinear capacitors obtained in Ref. \cite{kogan6}.
 Those results were obtained by reducing the second order ordinary differential equation describing the travelling waves i the transmission line and factorising the thus obtained equation for the definite values of the parameters.
 While in the latter publication only the charge of the capacitors was analysed as the function of the time and the coordinate (which is equivalent to studying the voltage in the line as the function of the time and the coordinate), in the present note the time and coordinate dependence of the current is also calculated.